A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

-Now we have verified $\aset{S_k}_{k\in I}$ satisfying all the Coxeter relations and the proof of Theorem~\ref{thm:main} is finished. \begin{remark} If we check the whole proof for the existence of the Weyl group action on $\cM(\bfv,\bfw)$, as readers may have found out, the dimension vectors condition $\bfw = \bfC \bfv$ is not always relevant.
+Now we have verified $\aset{S_k}_{k\in I}$ satisfying all the Coxeter relations and the proof of Theorem~\ref{thm:main-re} is completed. \begin{remark} If we check the whole proof for the existence of the Weyl group action on $\cM(\bfv,\bfw)$, as readers may have noticed, the dimension vectors condition $\bfw = \bfC \bfv$ is not always relevant.
 It seems possible to relax this condition and prove a result more similar to Theorem~\ref{thm:nweyl}. \end{remark}